 While it is illegal for online casinos to operate within South African borders or offer services to citizens, there is no law declaring it illegal for players to participate in the act of online gambling.

 The government has issued a statement in recent years saying that they are fully aware that players can go online and gain access to these sites.
 Rob Davies himself stated that while the government can’t stop players from accessing or playing online casinos, they will be watching and they can and will take away their winnings.
 Players who get caught will be held responsible and receive criminal charges and punishment.
 All winnings taken from such players are placed into the Unlawful Winnings Trust.

 It’s quite a scary concept and it can prevent many from playing at online casinos.
-For others, it’s worth the risk especially since the government has done very little over the past few years to enforce their ruling or tighten their grip on the industry.
+For others, it’s worth the risk especially since the government has done very little over the past few years to enforce its ruling or tighten its grip on the industry.
 There are many online casinos operating from within South Africa as well as offshore operators who are aware of the laws but still willing to open their doors to South African players.
 If you are brave and willing to face the consequences should they arise, then there are plenty of trustworthy online casinos accepting South African players and even allowing them to play in Rand.

 Online gambling can be fun, but it can also destroy you.
 Learn how to play responsibly with this handy guide!

 Learn how to properly gamble your hard-earned cash with our guide to Online Vegas Slots.

 Learn all you need to know about Online Roulette and its many variants.
 Discover how to re ...